robclu/ParHaplo/README.md

 ## Languages

 C++ (11) is used for all implementations.
-The Nvidia CUDA API is used for the CUDA implementation
+The Nvidia CUDA API is used for the CUDA implementation.

 #Organisation